Spreadsheets

 There are two types of spreadsheets available for categorisation:

-Macro-enabled spreadsheet (.xlsm) – This version includes a macro that assists in manual categorisation -
+Macro-enabled spreadsheet (.xlsm) – This version includes a macro that assists in manual categorisation - see here for instructions

-Non-macro-enabled spreadsheet (.xlsx) – This version does not include a macro but still allows manual categorisation. -
+Non-macro-enabled spreadsheet (.xlsx) – This version does not include a macro but still allows manual categorisation. - see here for instructions

 Each file contains a set of predefined headers, which structure the data for categorisation.